hydrogen-dev/SDK/atom/nucleus/ruby/README.md

-# atom_api
+# nucleus_api

-AtomApi - the Ruby gem for the Hydrogen Atom API
+NucleusApi - the Ruby gem for the Hydrogen Atom API

 The Hydrogen Atom API